Elderly and Care Home Negligence Claims

 If anyone has a family member, friend or neighbour who has suffered poor care whilst in hospital, a nursing or care home, they should be encouraged to take legal advice.
 They are entitled to be compensated for injuries which are avoidable.
-S. J. Edney Solicitors are experienced in elderly care no win no fee cases.
+S. J. Edney Solicitors are experienced in care home negligence claims and work on a no win no fee basis.

 Types of Elderly Care Claims

 Some of the nursing or care home claims that can be made for negligence on behalf of people in these circumstances are:

 Assaults and unnecessary restraint

 For example, patients who are restrained in bed against their wishes.

 There is often no defence for a patient or resident developing a pressure sore unless they could not be moved at all for medical reasons, which is very unusual.
 Pressure sores normally arise due to elderly patients or residents not being moved regularly and being left in their own wet beds or clothes.

 Most people with dementia experience behavioural and psychological symptoms, such as restlessness and shouting.
 Many of these symptoms can be prevented or managed without medication, but patients or residents are often given antipsychotics as a first resort, without the staff identifying if other treatment is more appropriate.

 Malnutrition and dehydration

 There is no defence for either malnutrition or dehydration in.
 We acknowledge that feeding weak and confused elderly patients is time-consuming for care homes but, too often, food is laid out and then collected without being eaten.
 Their food intake is not properly monitored and these patients or residents soon lose weight and this can worsen their ongoing health problems.